carlisia/xynlet/README.md

 None, only std lib has been used.

 # Notes on commits
-Normally I squash commits into a whole unit of work, most of the time having it correspond to a task or story.
-For this project, I chose to commit incrementally to try and give an idea of what it would be like to pair program with me.
-Some commits will have a commentary on the body of the commit message.
+Normally I squash commits into a whole unit of work, usually having it correspond to a task or story.
+For this project, I chose to leave commits as smaller units.
+Also, longish commentaries are included on the body of commit messages as a (probably very poor!) attempt to give a sense of what it would've been like to pair-program with me during the code implementation.